Food

 View on Amazon | View on Chewy

-A top-notch reduced fat formula developed to keep canines at a healthy weight.
-The recipe is crafted to support healthy skin and healthy coats.
-It also promotes healthy muscle tone and lean body mass.
-Wellness’s grain-free formula is packed with nutrients like antioxidants, vitamins, minerals, and more from specially picked ingredients.
+This top-notch reduced-fat formula is developed to keep canines at a healthy weight.
+The recipe supports healthy skin and coats and promotes healthy muscle tone and lean body mass.
+Wellness’s grain-free formula contains antioxidants, vitamins, minerals, and more from specially picked ingredients.
+It includes turkey, chicken meal, chicken fat, salmon oil, ground flaxseed, taurine, and more.
+Carbohydrates come from healthy veggies and fruits like spinach, broccoli, carrots, parsley, apples, blueberries, and kale.

 ProsCons

-Pre and probioticsHigher priced product
+Contains real turkey and chickenHigher priced product

 Natural ingredients